-- Demolition and reconstruction of one residential structure. - Partial reconstruction of private drive off of 81st Ave serving this property and (1) other property - Construction of soil stabilization pile wall to the project north to help with the poor soil quality and slope. - Drainage improvements include a detention tank and pump to convey storm water up to the main in 81st Ave SE. - Construction of patios, decks, and landscaping improvements.
+- Demolition and reconstruction of one residential structure. - Demolition of portion of private driveway and construction of new motor court - Construction of soil stabilization pile wall to the project east to help with the slope. - Construction of patios, decks, and landscaping improvements.